SchillerweinTom/FirstXR/README.md

 ### 5. Color Changing Brush
 - A brush can change the color of objects in the scene.
 - The color of the brush can be selected through a **UI color picker**.
+- INFO: This Feature is currently not working, but partially implemented if looked in the code!